-Projects must identify the Eligible Service Areas included in the proposed project, and Additional Service Areas, if applicable.
-Proposals must include the proposed broadband infrastructure utilized to reach the Targeted addresses within the proposed Eligible Service Areas and Additional Service Areas.
+Projects must identify the Targeted addresses included in the proposed project.

+Proposals must include the proposed broadband infrastructure utilized to reach the Targeted addresses.
 This should include the proposed network technology and standard or standards to be used in the proposed network, and the proposed high-level network design.